pappe82/Vdl120/README.md

 ## Installation
 ### Download the latest release
 Click on the latest release and download the `vdl120.zip` file.
-Unpack it to desired installation folder.
+Unpack the zip into desired installation folder.
 ### Install the self-signed certificate
 - open a Command Prompt with Administrator privileges.
 - change to installation folder.